 \section{Introduction}

 We consider unconstrained stochastic optimization problems of the form

 where $x\in\R^n$ is the decision variable, $\xi$ is a random variable, and~$f$ is the loss function.
-In the context of statistical machine learning \cite[e.g.,][]{hastie2009elements}, $x$ represents the parameters of a prediction model, $\xi$~represents randomly sampled data from some (unknown) probability distribution, and $f(x,\xi)$ is the error in making predictions about~$\xi$ using the model parametrized by~$x$.
-We assume that~$F$ is bounded below and there exists an optimal solution~$x_*$.
+In the context of statistical machine learning \citep[e.g.,][]{hastie2009elements}, $x$ represents the parameters of a prediction model, $\xi$~represents randomly sampled data from some (unknown) probability distribution, and $f(x,\xi)$ is the error in making predictions about~$\xi$ using the model parametrized by~$x$.
+We assume that~$F$ is bounded below.

 Suppose that for any pair $x$ and $\xi$, we can evaluate the gradient of~$f$ with respect to~$x$, denoted as $\nabla f(x,\xi)$.
-Starting with an initial point $x_0\in\R^n$, the classical stochastic approximation method \cite{RobbinsMonro51} generates a sequence $\{x_1,x_2,\ldots\}$ with the update rule
+Starting with an initial point $x_0\in\R^n$, the classical stochastic approximation method \citep{RobbinsMonro51} generates a sequence $\{x_1,x_2,\ldots\}$ with the update rule

 where $\alpha_t$ is the stepsize (often called the \emph{learning rate} in the machine learning literature).
-The convergence properties of this method are well studied in the stochastic approximation literature \cite[e.g.,][]{RobbinsMonro51,Wasan69book,KushnerYin03book}.
+The convergence properties of this method are well studied in the stochastic approximation literature \citep[e.g.,][]{RobbinsMonro51,Wasan69book,KushnerYin03book}.
 In particular, the stepsizes $\alpha_t$ should be nonnegative and unsummable, i.e., $\sum_{t=0}^\infty\alpha_t=\infty$.
-Stronger guarantees such as almost sure convergence also require $\alpha_t$ to be square-summable, i.e., $\sum_{t=0}^\infty\alpha_t^2<\infty$ \cite[e.g.,][]{RobbinsMonro51,Blum1954multidim,chung1954,ROBBINS1971}.
+Stronger guarantees such as almost sure convergence also require $\alpha_t$ to be square-summable, i.e., $\sum_{t=0}^\infty\alpha_t^2<\infty$ \citep[e.g.,][]{RobbinsMonro51,Blum1954multidim,chung1954,ROBBINS1971}.